surniaulula/wpsso/readme.txt

 * *New Features*
 	* None.
 * *Improvements*
+	* Updated the default term description strings (ie. when the term does not have a description).
 	* Improved cell spacing in the SSO &gt; Add-ons and Licenses settings pages.
-	* Updated the term fallback description (ie. the term does not have a description) to "%s Archive" for all terms (including tags and categories).
 	* Renamed option labels:
 		* "Apply WordPress Content Filters" to "Use WordPress Content Filters".
 		* "Apply WordPress Excerpt Filters" to "Use WordPress Excerpt Filters".